-The following documentation is available with your Tektronix SPECMON3 or SPECMON6 Real Time Spectrum Analyzers.
+The following documentation is available with your Tektronix SPECMONB Series Real Time Spectrum Analyzers.
 For the most current documentation, refer to the Tektronix Web site.

-To read about Use these documents Installation and operation (overviews) Quick Start User Manual The quick start user manual contains general information about how to put your instrument into service and guides to user interface controls.
-In-depth operation and user interface help Online help The online help contains detailed information about how to operate the instrument.
+To read about Use these documents

+Installation and operation (overviews) Quick Start User Manual The quick start user manual contains general information about how to put your instrument into service and guides to user interface controls.
+This manual is available in printed form and as a PDF file.

+English, Tektronix part number 071-3229-XX.

+Japanese, Tektronix part number 071-3230-XX.

+Simplified Chinese, Tektronix part number 071-3231-XX.

+Russian, Tektronix part number 071-3232-XX.

+In-depth operation and user interface help Instrument help The instrument help contains detailed information about how to operate the instrument.
+The help is available as a PDF file.

+Tektronix part number 077-0905-XX.

 Application examples Application Examples Manual This manual provides practical examples of using the analyzer to accomplish tasks.
+This manual is available as a PDF file.

+Tektronix part number 071-3287-XX.

 Programming commands Programmer Manual This manual contains descriptions of programming commands and their use.
-This manual is located in a PDF file located on the Documents CD.
+This manual is available as a PDF file.

+Tektronix part number 077-0907-XX.

 Specifications and performance verification Specifications and Performance Verification Manual This manual contains the instrument specifications and a procedure to check instrument performance against warranted characteristics.
+This manual is available as a PDF file.
+Tektronix part number 077-0906-XX.

+User service Service Manual

-This manual is in a PDF file located on the Documents CD.
-User service Service Manual.
-A manual that provides a list of replaceable parts, care and maintenance information, and information for servicing the instrument to the module level.
-This manual is in a PDF file located on the Product Documentation CD.
+This manual provides a list of replaceable parts, care and maintenance information, and information for servicing the instrument to the module level.
+This manual is available as a PDF file.

+Tektronix part number 077-0909-XX.

+Data security Declassification and Security Instructions This document helps customers with data security concerns to sanitize or remove memory devices.
+This document is available as a PDF file.

+Tektronix part number 077-0908-XX.